legendy4141/LanceDB/docs/src/hybrid_search/hybrid_search.md

 # Hybrid Search

-LanceDB supports both semantic and keyword-based search (also termed full-text search, or FTS).
+LanceDB supports both semantic and word-based search (also termed full-text search, or FTS).
 In real world applications, it is often useful to combine these two approaches to get the best best results.
-For example, you may want to search for a document that is semantically similar to a query document, but also contains a specific keyword.
+For example, you may want to search for a document that is semantically similar to a query document, but also contains a specific word.
 This is an example of *hybrid search*, a search algorithm that combines multiple search techniques.

 ## Hybrid search in LanceDB
 You can perform hybrid search in LanceDB by combining the results of semantic and full-text search via a reranking algorithm of your choice.
 LanceDB provides multiple rerankers out of the box.
 However, you can always write a custom reranker if your use case need more sophisticated logic .